 Scope of the HSQF

-Services funded by the Department of Communities, Disability Services and Seniors and the Department of Child Safety, Youth and Women are required to achieve and maintain HSQS certification.
+Services funded by the Department of Communities, Disability Services and Seniors; the Department of Child Safety, Youth and Women; and Queensland Health funded community mental health services* are each required to achieve and maintain HSQS certification (*note, some QLD Health funded community mental health services may acheive accreditation to other standards such as the National Standards for Mental Health Services) .
 Queensland services registering for NDIS specialist support groups are also now in scope of the HSQF while the NDIS rolls out across Queensland over the three years from July 2016 to June 2019 (when the entire State transitions to the NDIS).

 Providers registering with the NDIA to deliver specialist disability services in Queensland must meet the requirements of the NDIA provider registration process which includes: